tranquilit/WAPT-Documentation/source/security/security-install-kerberos.rst

     with the WAPT Server <initial_machine_registration>` and :ref:`signing inventory updates <signing_inventory_updates>`;

-  * the kerberos authentication will be used only when registering the device;
+  * the Kerberos authentication will be used only when registering the device;

 Installing the Kerberos components
 """"""""""""""""""""""""""""""""""